It must be said that growing up in London Suburbia I never thought I’d end up living in Oslo.

 It all sounded idyllic, but so detached from mainland Europe (in my mindset) that I seemed to file it away into the “why would i ever go there” section.

 How foolish and wrong of me.
-Having now lived in Oslo for one year I continue to be amazed on a daily basis by the lifestyle, nature, beauty and oddities (including men actually named Odd!!) of the Norwegian capital city (Oslo by the way for the Brits out there!)
+Having now (at time of writing 2013) lived in Oslo for one year I continue to be amazed on a daily basis by the lifestyle, nature, beauty and oddities (including men actually named Odd!!) of the Norwegian capital city (Oslo by the way for the Brits out there!)

 Some quick facts regarding Norway and Oslo: